deahajrizi/Lifeline_Backend/www/README.md

-# Lifeline_Backend_2.0
+# Lifeline_Backend

 ## Description
-Lifeline_Backend_2.0 is the server-side application for the Lifeline project.
+Lifeline_Backend is the server-side application for the Lifeline project.
 It is built using Node.js, Express, and MongoDB.
 This backend handles user authentication, post management, and other core functionalities.

  ## Features
 - User Authentication (Login, Register, Logout)